Henry E. Maynadier

-Henry Evelith Maynadier (1830 – December 3, 1868) was a United States Army officer known for his field work in Montana during the Raynolds Expedition and his work to set up peace talks with the Ogalala and Brulé tribes at Fort Laramie in 1866.
+Henry Eveleth Maynadier (1830 – December 3, 1868) was a United States Army officer known for his field work in Montana during the Raynolds Expedition and his work to set up peace talks with the Oglala and Brulé tribes at Fort Laramie in 1866.
 He served in the Union Army during the American Civil War.

 Early life

-Henry Evelith Maynadier was born in Virginia to William Murray Maynadier.
+Henry Eveleth Maynadier was born in Virginia to William Murray Maynadier.
 He was from Norfolk, Virginia.
 He graduated from the United States Military Academy in 1851.